butterflyology/Neonympha_geomorph/README.md

 1. 2023-06-24: Added a `tf` model.
 1. 2024-02-17: Fixed the `R` code that broke the plots.
 Started on the updated `fastai` but that isn't working on a Mac so I will try another RNN approach that is standalone.
 1. 2024-02-18: Simple `torchvision` based model is done and it works suprisingly well.
 Added "augmented" images and ran on same model.
 I am surprised but the augmentation made it perform worse.
 Maybe because of the small size of the images?
+1. 2024-02-23: Added investigation of allometry between wing pattern and BO size/shape.
+Now linear relationship evident.
+Trying fourier with momocs but damn is it dumb.
+Can someone just write a tutorial with how to get data into the format you need for analysis?